rachel170/tp/docs/DeveloperGuide.md

         Expected: The flashcard is added to the list of flashcards shown.
         The specified card is added to a deck called "Default".
-        The "Default" deck will be created in the Home mode if the deck does not exists.
+        The "Default" deck will be created in the Main Mode if the deck does not exists.

 ### Deleting a card